Last updated: June 7, 2026

 Some cookies are strictly necessary for a site to function.
 Others — like the one we use — are not strictly necessary; they enable personalization and let us understand how the product is used.

-| Cookie | Purpose | Category | Duration |
+| Cookie | Set by | Purpose | Category | Duration |

-tv | A randomly generated, anonymous visitor id (a UUID).
-It lets us remember your saved opportunities, tailor rankings and recommendations to you, and measure how the product is used (for example, which searches and results lead to saves). | Functional / personalization and product analytics — not strictly necessary | About 2 years |
+tv | ContractBeam (first-party) | A randomly generated, anonymous visitor id (a UUID).
+It lets us remember your saved opportunities, tailor rankings and recommendations to you, and measure how the product is used. | Functional / personalization and product analytics — not strictly necessary | About 2 years |

 Honest classification.
 Although the tv cookie is first-party and we use it for our own product personalization and analytics rather than advertising, it is not a strictly-necessary cookie.
 The site can still load and show opportunities without it; the cookie's job is to personalize your experience and to power our analytics.
 For that reason, in the EU and UK we treat the tv cookie as a non-essential / analytics cookie that requires your consent before we set it.